What is Property Tax Depreciation?

 ---|

-There are 2 questions we always ask an investor to answer this one.
+There are two questions we always ask investors to answer:

 - When were your assets installed?